Ryan Jeffers Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fourth-ranked team ERA across all league pitching staffs (3.75).
+- The Mariners' 3.83 team ERA ranks fifth among all MLB pitching staffs.

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (94 total, one per game).
+- The Mariners allow the fourth-fewest home runs in baseball (100 total, 1.1 per game).

-- The righty last pitched on Sunday, July 9 against the Houston Astros, when he threw seven innings, allowing one earned run while giving up three hits.
+- The righty last pitched on Saturday against the Detroit Tigers, when he threw five innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.